-This is where you will find a range of helpful information to guide you from the start of the process of raising a concern with us about the actions of a nurse or midwife, through an investigation and, if it comes to it, what to expect at a hearing.
+This is where you will find a range of helpful information to guide you from the start of the process of raising a concern with us about the actions of a nurse, midwife or nursing associate, through an investigation and, if it comes to it, what to expect at a hearing.

 We're also developing a new public support service, staffed by a network of people trained to act on behalf of patients, their families and other people.
 As part of this work, we are developing and implementing a range of different types of support, tailored to people's various circumstances.

 A nurse, midwife or nursing associate must have the skills, knowledge, health and character to do their job safely and effectively.

 We call this being fit to practise and it’s our role as regulator to make sure that a nurse, midwife or nursing associate’s fitness to practise meets our standards.

 Our expectations are set out in The Code, which describes the professional standards that nurses, midwives and nursing associates must meet in order to be registered with us to practise in the UK.

 If you’re concerned that someone on our register doesn't meet these standards, you can raise a concern.